 Why did so many of them spiral downward?

 Being a pastor, especially a senior pastor, is a tough job.
-The never-ending demands, constant criticism and second guessing of the ministry life are a lot to take.
-Harmful feelings and attitudes can build up in our hearts if we remain unaware of the true condition of our souls or lack the tools to process the negative sides of both our ministries and ourselves.
+The never-ending demands, constant criticism and second guessing of a life in ministry are a lot to take.
+Harmful feelings and attitudes can build up in our hearts if we remain unaware of the true condition of our souls, or lack the tools to process the negative sides of both our ministries and ourselves.

 When deep emotional issues linger unresolved, we learn that we can meet them, or at least calm them for a moment, through unhealthy, sinful patterns.
 It seems to me that the attempt to satisfy emotional needs is one of the major reasons any of us wanders from what we know we should do to what we know we should not.